vaibhavsood/BookMyMovie/README.md

 Right click ```ReservationsApplication``` class file and choose Run

 The application can then be accessed by pointing your browser to http://localhost:8080/movies

+## Contributing

+This is intended to be a learning project so please feel free to fork this repo or suggest improvements!